brotatotes/bht-automation/bht gen 2/John/Chapter 3/John 3 18 bht.md

 # John 3:18 Commentary Help Text

 ## BHT:
-Those who have placed their trust in Jesus are not condemned and are justified before God.
-The mention of the name of the only-begotten Son of God may imply the greatness and magnificence of this person.
-By believing in Jesus, believers are acquitted and saved through the person himself, who offers redemption and salvation from condemnation.
+Those who trust in Him are no longer under the guilty verdict of sin; they are acquitted and justified before God.
+The significance of the name of the only-begotten Son of God implies the greatness and magnificence of the person spoken of.
+On the other hand, those who do not believe in Him are already in a state of condemnation because they have not placed their faith in the name of the Son of God.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "εἰς giving more the direction of the belief towards, and its resting upon, Jesus as the Saviour."
+1. "God has provided a remedy for the deadly bite of sin; this remedy the man has not accepted, not taken: he must then perish in his sins: he is already judged and sentenced."
-2. "God has provided a remedy for the deadly bite of sin; this remedy the man has not accepted, not taken: he must then perish in his sins: he is already judged and sentenced."
+2. "The perfect implies more than ‘that faith is a definite act in time’... it sets before us the deliberate choice of the man, q. d. ‘he hath not chosen to believe’."
-3. "The perfect implies more than ‘that faith is a definite act in time’; it sets before us the deliberate choice of the man, q. d. ‘he hath not chosen to believe’: see 2 Thessalonians 2:11-12."
+3. "That name was Ἰησοῦς, αὐτὸς γὰρ σώσει τὸν λαὸν αὐτοῦ ἀπὸ τῶν ἁμαρτιῶν αὐτῶν."

 ### Jamieson-Fausset-Brown:
-1. "Having immediately on his believing, 'passed from death unto life' (John 5:24)."
+1. "Having, immediately on his believing, 'passed from death unto life' (John 5:24)."
-2. "Rejecting the one way of deliverance from that 'condemnation' which God gave His Son to remove, and so wilfully remaining condemned."
+2. "Rejecting the one way of deliverance from that 'condemnation' which God gave His Son to remove, and so willfully remaining condemned."

 ### Albert Barnes:
-1. "He that believeth - He that has confidence in him; that relies on him; that trusts to his merits and promises for salvation."
+1. "He that has confidence in him; that relies on him; that trusts to his merits and promises for salvation."
-2. "When a sinner believes on Jesus, he trusts in him, as having died in his place, and God having accepted the offering which Christ made in our stead, as being an equivalent for our sufferings in hell, there is now no further condemnation."
+2. "God pardons sin, and delivers us from deserved punishment, because we believe on him."
-3. "All people are by nature condemned.
-There is but one way to be delivered from this state by believing on the Son of God.
-Those who do not believe or remain in that state are still condemned, for they have not embraced the only way in which they can be freed from it."
+3. "There is but one way of being delivered from this state by believing on the Son of God.
+They who do not believe or remain in that state are still condemned."

 ### Marvin Vincent:
 1. "Unbelief, in separating from Christ, implies judgment."